aspose-words/Aspose.Words-Products/words/cpp/conversion/epub-to-docm/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert EPUB to DOCM Using C++" %}}

- In order to convert EPUB to DOCM, weвЂ™ll use [Aspose.Words for C++](https://products.aspose.com/words/cpp) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C++ platform.
+ In order to convert EPUB to DOCM, we’ll use [Aspose.Words for C++](https://products.aspose.com/words/cpp) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C++ platform.
 You can download its latest version directly, just open
  [NuGet](https://www.nuget.org/packages/aspose.words)